 Candidate without mathematics at 10+2 level will have to undergo Bridge Course comprising one module on Basic Mathematics and appear in the examination.
-The candidate will have to clear it before start of semester II modules.
-This is qualifying module for B Level.
+The candidate will have to clear it with/before semester -I. This is qualifying module for B Level.

-The examination of each paper/module of 'B' Level will be comprised of theory and practical examinations. the examination pattern of 'B' Level course is as under.
+The examination of each paper/module of 'B' Level will be comprised of theory and practical examinations. the examination pattern of IT Application Engineer (B Level - IT) is as under.

 Theory Examination 15

 Practical Examination 3 (one per semesters)

 Mode of Examination - Theory Subjective paper

-Mode of Examination - Practical f three-hours duration and 100 Each practical will cover the below:
+Mode of Examination - Practical Each Practical examination of three-hours duration and 100 marks would be conducted.
+Each practical will cover the modules of semesters as given below:

 Practical Examination Modules coverage

 B-PR1-R5 B1.1-R5 to B1.5 -R5

 B-PR2-R5 B2.1-R5 to B2.5 -R5

-B-PR3-R5 B3.1-R5 to B3.5 -R5
+B-PR3-R5 B3.1-R5 to B3.3 -R5 + 2 From Elective Papers